BANGKOK – Being on the 32nd floor of a hotel overlooking the Chao Phraya river in this city is a pretty cool place to watch a thunderstorm.

 We kept it slow most of the time to keep the wake down, and passed a wonderful parade of waterside homes, broken-down shacks, colourful floral displays, tiny corner markets, men fishing with their sons or daughters, teens perched on overhead road crossings while smoking cigarettes and small kids pushing one another into the murky waters.
 It was, in other words, an absolute delight and something I would put near the top of my list for anyone visiting this wonderful city.

-Also awesome iIMG_9666s dinner outside in Chinatown, perched on narrow, long picnic tables on the edge of choking traffic and under the basking glow of a million neon lights and a three-quarter moon.
+Also awesome is dinner outside in Chinatown, perched on narrow, long picnic tables on the edge of choking traffic and under the basking glow of a million neon lights and a three-quarter moon.
 I’ll tell you more about it in the Star later, but suffice to say it was cheap and great food and tons of fun.

 We followed that with a tour of the nighttime flower and vegetable market, thanks to Scott Coates, the Canadian businessman who helped start the hugely successful Smiling Albino travel company, which specializes in Southeast Asia.
 And then drinks at a fabulous, outdoor bar on the river directly across from Wat Arun, which is beautiful to behold at night.